Sd140/E-commerce-platform-for-Pet-Products/README.md

 # PetOzone.github.io

 PetOzone is an ecommerce website that allows user to select and buy pet accessories,food,medicines,etc from the comfort of their homes.User can book can appointment of veterinarian for their pets from the information provided on website.

-The website is made using Flask and SQL.
+The website is made using HTML,CSS,Javascript,Bootstrap,Tailwind for frontend and Flask as a beckedn language with MySQL for database.

 Website Flow:

 When a user first visits the website they will be asked to register and provide their details.
 User can then log in to view the homepage of the website.